SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 ### Synchronization
 The event system, under the hood, is asynchronous - it can react faster than the system clock (often a lot faster).
 Per the datasheet:

-`1/21: TODO - copy-paste 16.2.3.5 from AVR128DB datasheet`.
+>Events can be either synchronous or asynchronous to the peripheral clock.
+Each Event System channel has two subchannels: one asynchronous and one synchronous.

+>The asynchronous subchannel is identical to the event output from the generator.
+If the event generator generates a signal asynchronous to the peripheral clock, the signal on the asynchronous subchannel will be asynchronous.
+If the event generator generates a signal synchronous to the peripheral clock, the signal on the asynchronous subchannel
+>will also be synchronous.

+>The synchronous subchannel is identical to the event output from the generator, if the event generator generates a signal synchronous to the peripheral clock.
+If the event generator generates a signal asynchronous to the peripheral clock, this signal is first synchronized before being routed onto the synchronous subchannel.
+Depending on when it occurs, synchronization will delay the event by two to three clock cycles.
+The Event System automatically performs
+>this synchronization if an asynchronous generator is selected for an event channel.

-The fact that it is asynchronous usually doesn't matter, but it is one of the things one should keep in mind when using these features, because every so often it does.
+The fact that it is asynchronous usually doesn't matter - it's either "faster than anything else" (if the user is async, or "2-3 clock cycles behind", but it is one of the things one should keep in mind when using these features, because every so often it does.

-### Some of these events are *weird*
+### Some of these events seem kinda... weird?
 At first glance, nore than half of the users and generators seem, at best, odd - and a good few of them might appear entirely useless.
 Most of the event system can only truly be understood when considering the full range of generators and users - particularly the CCL.
 One of the tragedies of a datasheet is that it - generally - lacks a "why".
 Behind every mysterious event, there is a use case that seems obscure to most people - but within some sub-field, it's common and essential.
 There are also times when something may seem surprising until you're more familiar with the event and logic systems in general.
-For example:

-Q: *"Why is there an event to turn on the OPAMP's output?
-Nothing else has an event user to turn on the output"* A: "*Yes they do.
-You're reading about it right now."*

-### How do I read the event channels?
+### How do I read the levels of the event channels?
 From your code?
 As far as I can tell, short of piping them to a pin and reading that, you don't (and no, I really don't understand why they couldn't have tied those synchronizers that connnect the internal async channels to the sync ones to the bits of a register - but I'm not Microchip engineeer.

 ## Event